 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Indonesia for the most up-to-date information.

-You should ensure you have the correct, current visa at all times, particularly if you intend to work in Indonesia.
+You should ensure that your activities are consistent with your immigration status.
+Foreigners require a special visa to work in Indonesia.
 Any breach of Indonesian immigration regulations may result in you being fined, jailed, deported or banned from re-entering Indonesia for a period of time.

 Indonesian immigration staff may refuse entry to Indonesia to Australians with a criminal record, regardless of how long ago the offence took place.
 Australians concerned about the possibility of being denied entry, should consider contacting an Embassy or Consulate of Indonesia before departure.
 The decisions of Indonesian immigration officials are final.
 The Australian government cannot intervene on such matters.